TheCreatorJames/BESLibrary/README.md

 ### Cipher BES
-To prevent any sort of tampering and remove any sort of derivable (indirect) XOR key, cipher bes was created.
+To prevent any sort of tampering and increase error propagation (intentionally), cipher bes was created.
 This has an internal shuffle cipher, similar in concept to the enigma machine.
 This is "more secure" than standard BES in the sense that it prevents a plaintext modification attack, but it prevents random access to the file.
 The file must be decrypted up to the point you are trying to access.

 Similar to standard BES,
 ```C#